WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 Be aware that any items which have been removed from the Omeka S item set will be deleted from the DataScribe dataset, along with any records which have been created for those items.

-Finally, remember that syncing does not send any information from DataScribe to Omeka S.
+Finally, remember that syncing does not send any information from DataScribe to Omeka S. DataScribe metadata saved in forms stays in the module's own database entries, and does not transfer into visible metadata on Omeka S items.

 ## Transcribe an item